roie-r/NMS_Scripts/README.md

-My personal-use mods collection.
-Some of changes are my own, others were taken from other mods and incorporated in my personal scripts.
+My personal-use collection.
+Some are my own, others were picked from other mods and incorporated in my scripts.